felixsuwarno/F1-Sponsorship-Insights/README.md

 The results show that Red Bull Racing gives the highest visibility, leading by +762 points over Mercedes and winning across multiple seasons.
 Mercedes and Ferrari are also strong choices for brands that value heritage, precision, and global recognition.
 For smaller budgets, Oscar Piastri stands out as a fast-growing young driver who can connect with a younger audience.

-In short, this report helps a luxury brand choose where to invest in F1 — finding the best balance between prestige, visibility, and growth potential.
+In short, this report helps a luxury brand choose where and how to invest in F1 — finding the best balance between prestige, visibility, and growth potential.

 **Data Cleaning Notes :**
 The available data has NULLS across the board prior to 2021.